 \section{Distributed Training}

-Compared to inference, which can be scaled-out amongst independent nodes, training DL models often require much greater computing power working synchronously.
-Meeting this need can be accomplished by scaling-up nodes with additional CPU resources or by scaling-out amongst multiple nodes.
+Compared to inference, which can be scaled out amongst independent nodes, training DL models often require much greater computing power working synchronously.
+Meeting this need can be accomplished by scaling-up nodes with additional CPU resources or by scaling out amongst multiple nodes.
 When training a system at scale---whether multiple nodes, multiple sockets, or even a single socket---it is necessary to distribute the workload across multiple workers.

 Coordination among distributed workers requires communication between them.
 Distributing workloads on CPUs can be performed via multiple protocols and middleware, such as MPI (Message Passing Interface)(\cite{gropp1999using}) and Gloo (\cite{gloo}).
 We use MPI terminology in subsequent sections.